AdobeDocs/campaign-standard.en/help/administration/using/supported-mobile-use-cases.md

 ### With iOS {#enrich-mobile-profile-custom-ios}

-In iOS, the following Experience Platform API is required:
+In iOS, the following [!DNL Experience Platform API] is required:

 * collectPII <br> For more information, see collectPII.